kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

 the guest's file system for the unpacked bundle and checking the host's directories to ensure it wasn't also pulled there.
 - To check the guest's file system:
-    - Open a shell into the sandbox with:
+    - Open a shell into the Kata guest with:
       ```bash
       $ ~/ccv0.sh open_kata_shell
       ```